GliaX/Documentation/docs/printer-workshops/bread.md

 * Total Time: 3:15

 ## Remove the bread
 Turn the baking pan over and shake out the loaf.
-If the bread is difficult to remove, turn th ebaking pan on its side and wiggle or rotate the wing nuts at the bottom of the baking pan a few times.
+If the bread is difficult to remove, turn the baking pan on its side and wiggle or rotate the wing nuts at the bottom of the baking pan a few times.

+## Cool the bread
+Put the bread on a cooling rack in the oven for 15-30 minutes until cool.

+## Clean-up
+Simply soak the pan in water for 10-15 minutes, and then use your hand to rub off any debris in the pan and on the paddles.
+Leave to dry for the next use.